szuzzb/META-Unet/README.md

 # META-Unet

 - `ResNet.py` defines the pre-trained backbone networks utilize in META-Unet.
-- `META-Unet` defines the components of the META-Unet and the META-Unet itself.
+- `META-Unet.py` defines the components of the META-Unet and the META-Unet itself.